-“Here to Help” is a series focused on educating students on all the services available at Sam Houston State University.
-Many times students are unaware that these services are often offered at no cost with a Bearkat OneCard.
-If your department or student service would like to be featured for a future story email email@example.com.
+"Here to Help" highlights the many student services available at SHSU.
+Often these services are provided at little or no cost with a Bearkat OneCard.
+If your department would like to be featured email email@example.com.

 Student Money Management Center

 The SHSU Student Money Management Center is a financial outreach and educational program with the mission of empowering students to achieve financial independence.